mafeimf/Attention-Graph-Convolution-Network-for-Image-Segmentation-in-Big-SAR-Imagery-Data/README.md

 ## utils9.py
 define the function for calculating pixel-level Evaluation Metrics

-the data of Shanxi Pucheng can be downloaded from https://pan.baidu.com/s/1ZwIA3-iLqHccXwmGYkUXNg
+## the data of Shanxi Pucheng can be downloaded from https://pan.baidu.com/s/1ZwIA3-iLqHccXwmGYkUXNg

+## the code runs in python 2.7

-any problem please email me : mafeimf@buaa.edu.cn
+## any problem please email me : mafeimf@buaa.edu.cn